jfgmesquita/C-Lang/Bit Count/README.md

 # Bit Count Program

 This program counts the number of set bits (1s) in a given hexadecimal number.
-The source code is in the file `bc.c`.

 ## Files

-- `bc.c`: The source code for the bit count program.
+- `bc.c`: The source code for the Bit Count program.
 - `Makefile`: The Makefile to compile and clean the program.

 ## Compilation